Mark7625/BwuV2ScriptSkeleton/README.md

 - **GUI Interface**: Simple checkbox to toggle banking on/off

 **Features:**
-- Refactored modular architecture with separate classes for different responsibilities
+- Modular architecture with separate classes for different responsibilities
 - Real-time delay management to prevent spam clicking
 - Health monitoring and automatic healing at bank
 - Area-based filtering for efficient item collection